China–Tanzania relations

-China–Tanzania relations are the foreign relations between China and Tanzania.
-China established diplomatic relations with Tanganyika and Zanzibar on December 9, 1961, and December 11, 1963, respectively.
-When Tanganyika and Zanzibar were united and became Tanzania on April 26, 1964, China extended its diplomatic ties to it.
+The People's Republic of China (PRC) established diplomatic relations with Tanganyika and Zanzibar on December 9, 1961, and December 11, 1963, respectively.
+When Tanganyika and Zanzibar were united and became Tanzania on April 26, 1964, the PRC extended its diplomatic ties to it.

-Tanganyika became the tenth African state to recognize the People's Republic of China in 1964 and the first to do it within days of independence.
+Tanganyika became the tenth African state to recognize the PRC in 1964 and the first to do it within days of independence.
 Military and political unrest in the 1960s in mainland Tanzania and Zanzibar further strengthened ties between the two countries.
-On January 12, 1964, the Zanzibari Revolution dramatically increased Chinese influence on the island as China quickly recognized the new regime and provided development assistance and military aid.
-Additionally, the mutiny of the Tanganyikan army on January 19, 1964, led President Nyerere to request external military assistance to rebuild his army which, was answered first by the Chinese, who became primary suppliers of military assistance to the Tanzania People's Defense Force.
-Moreover, Tanzania's resistance to alignment with either cold war superpower and continued emphasis on the liberation of Southern Africa created hostility with the West.
-In 1970, China became the major supplier of military assistance to the Tanzanian armed forces and became the largest bilateral source of development aid.
+On January 12, 1964, the Zanzibar Revolution dramatically increased PRC government influence on the island as it quickly recognized the new regime and provided development assistance and military aid.
+Additionally, the mutiny of the Tanganyikan army on January 19, 1964, led President Julius Nyerere to request external military assistance to rebuild his army, which was answered first by the Chinese, who became primary suppliers of military assistance to the Tanzania People's Defence Force.
+Moreover, Tanzania's resistance to alignment with either Cold War superpower and continued emphasis on the liberation of Southern Africa created hostility with the West.
+In 1965, Tanzania and the PRC signed a ten-year friendship treaty.
+In 1970, the PRC became the major supplier of military assistance to the Tanzanian armed forces and became the largest bilateral source of development aid.

-H.E.
-Benjamin W. Mkapa, the former President of the United Republic of Tanzania, described Tanzania-China relations as “transcended the traditional government to government contacts and extended to people to people cooperation, to the extent that the people of Tanzania and China call each other ‘rafiki’ which means ‘friend’ in Kiswahili”.

-Tanzania's Economic Background

-In the post-independence period, Tanzania inherited a colonial market economy where agriculture accounted for 59% of GDP in 1961 compared to other sectors of the economy such as transport, construction, mining, commerce, services, manufacturing, and more, making drastically smaller contributions.
-1967 to 1985 is considered the Ujamaa era; introduced by the Tanzanian ruling class; Ujamaa is a form of African socialism that creates a socialist principled society without conflict and exploitation.
-This socialist ideology focused on fighting poverty, creating an egalitarian society, self-reliance, and distributive justice mainly through nationalization and villagization.
-Nationalization resulted in an economy controlled by the state as all privately owned businesses became public property including banks, manufacturing companies, milling, mining, and all other major enterprises.
-Villagisation was designed as a rural development program that assembled people living in sparsely populated areas to work on communal farms, build self-reliance, and collectively up-lift living standards.
-Following the Ujamaa era, phase I of restructuring began in 1986, which included liberalization of exchange and trade, liberalization of the agricultural sector, and implementation of various civil service reforms.
-Phase II of restructuring occurred in 1996 with widespread privatization, liberalization of the financial system, development of market-oriented economic and regulatory reforms, trade reforms, changes in monetary & fiscal policy, and financing from foreign donors.